Adults on the Spectrum

 - How many hours do students attend each week?
 What day a week?

-Our day program runs from 10am - 3pm with an hour for lunch.
+Our day program runs from 10am - 2:30pm with an hour for lunch.
 Hawthorne is on Friday.
-We are still trying to determine the day of the week the program runs in our other locations.
+Granada Hills is on Thurs.
+We are still trying to determine the day of the week the program runs in Newbury Park.
 Based on enrollment and student availability we will have a day picked soon.

 - Is Game Gen an accredited school?